 In the Soviet Union, the second largest city of Leningrad has suffered serious flooding after the River Neva burst its banks.

-In the Soviet Union, the second largest city of Leningrad has suffered serious flooding after the River Neva burst its banks.
+Background: In the Soviet Union, the second largest city of Leningrad has suffered serious flooding after the River Neva burst its banks.
 The flooding on Thursday (16 November) was the second time this month that the city had been under water.

 SYNOPSIS: The city of Leningrad is frequently flooded.
 It is built on nearly one hundred islands of the delta of the river Neva where it enters the Gulf of Finland.
 Most of the floods take place during the spring thaw, but a deep depression centred over Norway caused strong winds which would not allow the river to drain normally.